-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the Pin Counter functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the Pin Counter functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.

 4.10.
 Quadrature In

 There are two Quadrature Input channels available on the DIABLO16 processor, which requires 2 GPIO pins each.